SurniaUlula/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.8.0-rc.1 (2020/05/14)**
+**Version 3.8.0 (2020/05/14)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a 'isPartOf' property to the Schema Article and WebPage types with the Schema WebSite markup.
+	* Added an 'isPartOf' property to the Schema Article and WebPage types with the WordPress site Schema WebSite markup.
 * **Bugfixes**
 	* None.
 * **Developer Notes**